We all have an unflattering photo we hope doesn’t see the light of day.

 Remember – always be clear about what you post online, as ultimately this can be the difference between you landing the job and it being given to the next candidate.

 Looking to boost your employability?
-Book an appointment with a Careers Consultant.
+Have a chat with one of UON’s Careers Consultants.

 Feature image by William Iven on Unsplash